Worldwide travel insurance

 • Natural disasters: Your worldwide travel insurance might not always cover you for natural disasters, so you should check your policy wording.

-• Changing your mind and cancelling: Your world wide holiday insurance policy can allow you to claim for cancellation due to certain events beyond your control, but not if you’ve just changed your mind.
+• If you change your mind and cancel your trip: Your policy will usually allow you to claim for cancellation due to certain events beyond your control, but not if you’ve just changed your mind.

 Compare worldwide travel insurance quotes